choiyoonhyeok/MWFormer/README.md

-# MWFormer
 # [TIP]  MWFormer: Multi-Weather Image Restoration Using Degradation-Aware Transformers

-This is a PyTorch implementation of the paper [MWFormer: Multi-Weather Image Restoration Using Degradation-Aware Transformers] published in TIP.
+This is a PyTorch implementation of the paper [MWFormer: Multi-Weather Image Restoration Using Degradation-Aware Transformers] published in IEEE TIP.

 *__Notice__: This repo is still __working in progress__.*